Enterprise Data Governance Transformation

 Why Now?

-- Regulatory deadline: EMA IDMP/EUDAMED compliance required by 2025
+- Regulatory deadline: New EU regulations required standardized product data by 2025

 - E-commerce growth: Scaling online channels requires reliable product data